Swathi-Shree-Narashiman/Swathi-Shree-Narashiman/README.md

-- 👋 Hi, I’m @Swathi-Shree-Narashiman
+- 👋 Hi, I’m Swathi
 - 👀 I’m interested in Machine Learning and Optimizaton
 - 📫 I am an Undergraduate pursuing Bachelors in Electrical Engineering at IIT Madras